 OVERVIEW & HISTORY

-The collection started in 1992 when two private individuals (later to become founding members of BRCW) successfully tendered for the purchase of 12 Class 104's from British Rail, with a 13th being purchased from Railtrack in 2000.
+The collection started in 1992 when two private individuals (later to become founding members of BRCW) successfully tendered for 12 Class 104's from British Rail, with a 13th being purchased from Railtrack in 2000.
 It was quite a challenge finding homes for all of these vehicles, but eventually they settled down on the Churnet Valley, Llangollen and Telford Steam Railways.
 Several support carriages followed over the years for the storage of spare parts and by 2004 three sets (6 vehicles) had been restored and operated in passenger service.

 Of note is support carriage W86500, which is a unique prototype Mark 1 "General Utility Van" saved by the group in 2009.
-It was fully restored and entered service in 2013, used in demonstration parcel trains and also being hauled by our railcars.
+It was fully restored and entered service in 2013, used in demonstration parcel trains and also being occasionally hauled by our railcars.

 From 1994 to the present day, at least one of the group's Class 104 sets has been in service every year.
-The set which has provided the most service is M50454/M50528, which has operated over 35,000 miles on hire to the Llangollen Railway.
+The set which has provided the most service is M50454/M50528, which has operated over 35,000 miles whilst on hire to the Llangollen Railway.

 Each of our vehicles is formed into a set, details of which can be viewed in more detail in the sub-pages, viewed in the menu below this one.

 The group continues to have too many vehicles out of traffic, so our mission continues to be to restore more vehicles to service.